JasonDClarke/carousel/readme.txt

 Quick start:

-js // initialises a Carousel with five pictures and no event listeners. let c = new Carousel(5);
+let c = new Carousel({
+container: document.getElementsByClassName("carousel")[0],
+numPics: 3,
+initPicIndex: 2});

 c.init();

+The Carousel constructor:
-The Carousel constructor
+The Carousel function takes an object containing:
-Carousel(numPics, initPicIndex, carouselInteractions, customHooks);
-The first argument is required and signifies the number of pictures.

-The other arguments are optional.
+container: html element containing the carousel (required)
+numPics: number of pictures (required),
-The second argument is the index of the first picture to be shown.
+initPicIndex: the index of the picture initially shown (optional, defaults to 0)
-This picture must have the class "selected" in the HTML.
-It defaults to 0.

-The third argument can be used to edit the hooks used to access the html.
-By default these hooks are used.

-WARNING: this will break default behaviour.
-See below for more discussion.
+The constructor does not add any event listeners.

-Init quickly hooks event listeners. init does 3 things
+The init method quickly hooks event listeners. init does 3 things
-// initialises left button listener which hooks to "leftButton" in HTML by default
+// initialises default left button listener, which hooks to "leftButton" in HTML by default.

-// initialises right button listener which hooks to "rightButton" in HTML by default
+// initialises default right button listener, which hooks to "rightButton" in HTML by default.

-// initialises pagination listener which hooks to "paginationButton" in HTML by default c.init();
+// initialises defaultpagination listener, which hooks to "paginationButton" in HTML by default.

+c.init();

 4 custom methods allow more granular control: